haiwera-silk-cd/magento-devdocs/guides/v2.0/ui-components/ui-secondary-inline.md

   * bulkConfig - in current implementation on cms_pages, includes Bulk Edit component as a plugin

-  * clientConfig - is responsible for editor communication with {% glossarytooltip 74d6d228-34bd-4475-a6f8-0c0f4d6d0d61 %}backend{% endglossarytooltip %}.
+  * clientConfig - is responsible for editor communication with {% glossarytooltip 74d6d228-34bd-4475-a6f8-0c0f4d6d0d61 %}后端{% endglossarytooltip %}.
 Contains nodes with url's where requests for storing and validating data are sent:

     {% highlight XML%}
     <item name="clientConfig" xsi:type="array">